Abdulraziqrohilli/Abdulraziqrohilli/README.md

 - Developing **cross-platform mobile applications** with React Native
 - Implementing **machine learning workflows** for real-world problems
 - Building **cutting-edge AI and computer vision systems**, leveraging machine learning models for automation, object detection, and real-world problem solving
 - Continuously learning and experimenting in **Artificial Intelligence and Deep Learning** to solve complex challenges
+- Eager and committed to gaining mastery in **Data Science, Machine Learning, and Artificial Intelligence abroad**.

 ---